sjorsdonkers/toml-jai/README.md

 ## Memory management
 - Returned data may have data allocated on the context allocator.
 Instead of free_x() procedures the user is expected to push an allocator such that all data can be dropped together.
-- Temporary storage is not used as some of the temporary data could be large.
+- Temporary storage is only used for serializing floats and errors.
 - All memory temporarily allocated in the module is freed together from a pool allocator.
 - In most cases this means that only the returned data will be left allocated on the context allocator.